sheehaab/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-This a simple Tic-Tac-Toe to play with your friends, I enjoyed making this project and upload it, You could choice one of two choices, Multiplayer or Play agains PC, You choose X or O, The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner, To win the game you must win three rounds.
-I learned so much from it and how objects works in javaScript and it improves my skills in DOM and objects manipulation.
+This a simple Tic-Tac-Toe to play with your friends, I enjoyed making this project and upload it, You could choose one of two choices, Multiplayer or Play against PC, You choose X or O, The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner, To win the game you must win three rounds.
+I learned so much from it and how objects work in JavaScript and it improves my skills in DOM and objects manipulation.

 ## Table of contents